Montessori Teacher: Education, Salary, and Outlook

 Average salaries for Montessori teachers

 Montessori teachers’ salaries vary depending on the age of children they teach, the hours they work, and the location of the school that employs them.
 According to PayScale.com, the average teacher with Montessori certification earns $40,000 per year, the same salary as an early childhood educator.
 ZipRecruiter reports that Montessori teachers earn between $20,000 and $47,500 per year, with the average sitting at $34,621.
+Average salary outcomes for those with a Montessori teaching degree is $47,925.

 Potential career growth for Montessori teachers